Send a bot (Meet / Zoom / Teams)

 - Keep the Join now tab selected.

-- Paste the meeting link (Meet, Zoom, Teams or SkyOffice) — or click Paste to grab it from your clipboard.
+- Paste the meeting link (Meet, Zoom or Teams) — or click Paste to grab it from your clipboard.

 - Optionally open Recording settings to set the transcription engine, languages and summary format (see below).